PaigeDavid/Deserted-A-Game-Demo/README.md

 ## About the Project
 This demo is similar to the Adobe Flash version I created found here: http://www.paigepeck.com/deserted/, but this version has more features and better handling of player's ship.
 It is designed using the Allegro game library found here: http://liballeg.org/.

 This version currently only has the player's ship and two different weapon sets.
-A system for adjusting the player's shield strengh, weapon abilities, and engine power is a new feature.
+A system for adjusting the player's shield strength, weapon abilities, and engine power is a new feature.
 After enough power in one system, a special ability is made available.